jfrancis71/ros2_stereo_demo/README.md

 - View the PointCloud in rviz2
 - View the PointCloud in rviz2 orientated within a NAV2 map (this is for those of you who are running NAV2)

+Out of scope: Setting up your robot, joystick controller, NAV2 stack.
+I assume you already have these setup.

 ## Test Environment

 Tested on ROS2 Jazzy on the Desktop.